 Changes in the look and feel of your mouth may occur if you are menopausal or post-menopausal.
 It is important to keep osteoporosis controlled to prevent bone loss and tooth loss.
 They include feeling pain and burning in your gum tissue and salty, peppery, or sour tastes.
 This is called burning mouth syndrome and may benefit from careful oral hygiene at home and professional cleaning.
-If you have mouth sores, click here for more info.

 Men with a waist of 40 inches or more (considered a risk for heart disease (link below cardiovascular) have a 19 % higher risk of gum disease.

 Men with a history of gum disease are 14 % more likely to develop certain types of cancer than men with healthy gums.
 In fact, researchers uncovered that men with periodontal disease may be: June 2008 The Lancet Oncology